FraL96/Italian_Inside_Milestone3/TESTING.md

 * I also had a bug with the search bar that didn't work properly.
 I discovered that problem was that my recipes underneat were divided into more collections with header for every category.
 I solved this by getting rid of the category names and displaying them just as a background for the recipes.

-* The last bug is that logo and shortcut icon do not display in the following pages: Recipe View, Profile, Edit Recipe and 404 handlers.
+* The last bug is that logo and shortcut icon do not display in the following pages: Recipe View, Profile, Edit Recipe and 404 handlers (in small devices the logo also disappeared in the side menu).
 I could not find an explaination for this.
 Can be dependent on the python code made to retrieve the database information.